-Testimony of Joseph McClelland Director, Office of Electric Reliability Federal Energy Regulatory Commission Before the Committee on Energy and Commerce Subcommittee on Energy and Environment United States House of Representatives October 27, 2009
+Testimony of Joseph McClelland

+Director, Office of Electric Reliability

+Federal Energy Regulatory Commission

+Before the Committee on Energy and Natural Resources

+United States Senate

+May 5, 2011

-Mr. Chairman and Members of the Subcommittee:
+Mr. Chairman and Members of the Committee:

 Thank you for this opportunity to appear before you to discuss the security of the electric grid.
 My name is Joseph McClelland.
 I am the Director of the Office of Electric Reliability (OER) of the Federal Energy Regulatory Commission (FERC or Commission).
 The Commission's role with respect to reliability is to help protect and improve the reliability of the Nation's bulk power system through effective regulatory oversight as established in the Energy Policy Act of 2005.
 I am here today as a Commission staff witness and my remarks do not necessarily represent the views of the Commission or any individual Commissioner.